shira421/cg1111a_project/README.md

 a.
 If your mBot fails to decode more than half of the colour challenges.
 b.
 If your mBot keeps bumping into walls or getting stuck in the maze.

-Grading Criteria
-Criterion Marks
+**Grading Criteria**
-Project Demo 25
+• Project Demo 25
-Neatness of wirings and robot 5
+• Neatness of wirings and robot 5
-Algorithms and coding (e.g., elegance of algorithms, well commented codes, etc.)
+• Algorithms and coding (e.g., elegance of algorithms, well commented codes, etc.) 10
-10
-Short team report 10
+• Short team report 10
-Total 50
+**Total** 50

 The following are the key grading criteria during the project demo:
 • Number of bumps into the maze walls (regardless of whether it gets stuck); note that wires brushing against the wall are also regarded as bumps.
 • Successfully decoding the challenges: for each challenge, your mBot has up to 3 tries.
 You get full marks for a challenge if you succeed in the 1st attempt; some penalty marks will be incurred if you succeed in the 2nd or the 3rd attempt.
 • Whether your mBot utilizes the IR proximity sensor (we will test it).
 • Whether your mBot can travel in a near-straight line when not turning.
-• Whether your mBot can execute a turn accurately without over- or undermanoeuvring too much.
+• Whether your mBot can execute a turn accurately without over or undermanoeuvring too much.
 • Whether the mBot plays a celebratory tone upon detecting the end of the maze, and stops moving.
 • Total time taken to complete the maze.